mmesh/docs/docs/platform/kubernetes/overview.md

 ---
-title: Kubernetes integration overview
+title: Kubernetes Integration Overview
 description: Learn how to connect your Kubernetes Services and Pods to your mmesh virtual private topology without adding a single line of code or configuration.
 ---

-# Overview
+# Kubernetes Integration

 You can integrate your Kubernetes Services and Pods in your mmesh topology without adding a single line of code or configuration.